 General CUI Program Requirements NAS CUI Program Policy Authorized Users Access to CUI information must be limited to individuals that have a need to access the information in order to perform his or her contractual duties (i.e. has legitimate "need-to- know").
 There should never be a situation or an instance where unauthorized individuals are given access to CUI materials.
 For each activity (i.e. board, consensus study, workshop, expert meeting, etc.) an "Authorized User List" must be on file with the CUI Program Manager.
 The Authorized User list should include all committee, staff, consultants, and participants authorized to access project related CUI.
 Updates and changes to this list (changing in staff or committee membership) must be provided immediately and in writing to the CUI Program Manager.
 Physical Enviornment The institution must take reasonable precautions to guard against unauthorized disclosure of CUI in physical environments.
 This includes: Controlled environments (where CUI is accessed) Tracking CUI (inventory all CUI received) Checking/verifying markings Storing CUI materials (locked cabinets/marked) Meetings (procedures to ensure only authorized users are present during times when CUI is accessed.
 All CUI must be received, inventoried, processed through the Office of Program Security (OSEC).
 (Where applicable, CUI materials must be submitted for exemption from the Public Access File.)
 OSEC, in coordination with the Office of the General Counsel, will verify the control markings are correct and FACA Section 15 requirements are satisfied.
 In most cases, hard copies of CUI will be authorized for storage with the Responsible Staff Officer (RSO) in a locked cabinet.
 Where the CUI has heightened safeguarding and handling requirements, the materials must be stored with OSEC.
 Electronic Enviornment In the electronic environment, CUI transmitted, processed, and stored on institutional systems and networks must be compartmentalized and protected according to an individual's lawful purpose (need-to-know) for access to that information.
 An institution must have electronic measures in place to ensure unauthorized individuals are prevented from accessing CUI materials.
 Electronic transmission of CUI is restricted to information technology systems with the proper encryption and security protocols to protect CUI information.
 CUI is not permitted on the NAS Enterprise computer system.
 That means: CUI shall not be emailed to or from the Academies' Enterprise email system.
 Contact OSEC for instructions for CUI electronic transmission.
 Removable storage devices, such as CDs, USB sticks, and other USB drives (external hard drives) are not authorized for handling and safeguarding CUI materials.
-Electronic access and processing of CUI requires use of the Academies' designated CUI Program IT system: the NAS CUI Enclave Platform.
-CUI with heightened safeguarding requirements must use the NAS CUI Enclave platform (e.g., information already covered by the existing Technology Control Plan).
-The NAS CUI Enclave platform platforms are administered and managed by the CUI Program staff.
-Access to the NAS CUI Enclave via mobile device such as cellphones and tablets is not supported at this time.
+Personal devices (e.g. cell phones) and computers should not be used to access CUI related to NAS projects and activities.
+Electronic access and processing of CUI must use the Academies' CITRIX platform.
+Some types of CUI with heightened safeguarding require- ments must use the CITRIX/IRM platform (e.g., information already covered by the existing Technology Control Plan).
+The CITRIX/IRM platforms are administered and managed by the CUI Program Manager.
 Destroying and Decontrolling CUI CUI must be properly handled and safeguarded throughout the project/contract life cycle.
 At the conclusion of a project/contract, CUI must be inventoried and either 1.) destroyed by approved destruction method or 2.) returned to the information owner.
 At the conclusion of a project/contract activity, the RSO must return all CUI materials in his or her custody to the CUI Program Manager for inventory and destruction/return to the information owner.